-Truck accidents are not the same as car accidents.
+Truck accidents differ significantly from car accidents.
 Not only are truck accidents much more dangerous, but pursuing compensation is also more complicated.

 Am I Eligible to Pursue Compensation?

-The main question is whether another party caused the accident through negligence.
-For example, truck drivers cause a lot of accidents through their own negligence.
-Other parties, like trucking companies or those responsible for maintaining the truck, may have also engaged in negligence.
+You may be eligible for compensation if another party was negligent and caused the truck accident.
+For example, truck drivers are often responsible for a significant number of accidents due to negligence.
+Other parties, such as trucking companies or those responsible for maintaining the truck, may also have been negligent in the lead-up to a crash.

 Negligence refers to a failure to exercise the level of care that a reasonably prudent person would under similar circumstances.
 Negligence has four elements:

-- Breach of Duty of Care: This means the party in question failed to uphold a duty of care.
+- Breach of Duty of Care: The party in question’s failure to uphold a duty of care

 These are some common examples of negligence in truck accident cases: